 Comments.
 This somewhat conflicted hybrid is another developed by John Bleck in the early 1980s, but still not as widely distributed as it deserves.
-It is one of Bleck's "first four introductions" series developed for their desirable flowers which are produced nearly non-stop throughout the year.
-Its floriferousness is derived from its Madagascan parents, in particular A. descoingsii and A. parvula, while the narrow, campanulate flowers on slender, erect inflorescences and pinkish, white-tipped petals combine features of A. albiflora and A. bellatula.
+It is one of Bleck's "first four introductions" series developed for their desirable flowers which are produced nearly non-stop throughout the year. floriferousness is derived from its Madagascan parents, in particular A. descoingsii and A. parvula, while the narrow, campanulate flowers on slender, erect inflorescences and pinkish, whitetipped petals combine features albiflora of A.

+bellatula.
 The rosettes have more or less slightly curved leaves, dark green covered in randomly spaced white spines.